jreich5/example-testing/README.md

         isEqual(4, -5)                        // false
         isEqual("java", "javascript")         // false

+8. Define a function named `or`

-8. Define a function named `and` that takes in two input arguments and returns the result of
+ Define a function named `and` that takes in two input arguments and returns the result of a logical `and` operation of both inputs.

-9. Define a function named `or`
+        and(true, true)

 10. Define a function named `concat` that takes in two input arguments.
 If both arguments are strings, then return the concatenated result.
 If two numbers are provided, then return the string concatenation of each set of numerals.